Vidyut/vidyut-tts/README.md

 `pip install TTS streamlit`

-If you want to use Coqui Studio Voice, you'll need to get an api key from your account page https://app.coqui.ai/account (scroll down) and insert the key at the top of the app.py file.
+If you want to use Coqui Studio Voice, you'll need to get an api key from your account page https://app.coqui.ai/account (scroll down) and insert the key online 18 of the app.py file and uncomment both line 17 and 18.
+It is better to set it as an environmental variable.
+This is just provided in case you don't know how to do that.

 Then run